Skip to main content

 Description

 The AGM-88 HARM was developed by the U.S. Company Texas Instruments, now a part of Raytheon Technologies, in collaboration with the U.S. Department of Defense.
 The missile's seeker technology was significantly advanced with the contributions of Northrop Grumman.
 The development of the AGM-88 began in the late 1970s, with the first models being produced in the early 1980s.
 The missile officially entered service with the United States Air Force in 1985, replacing earlier anti-radiation missiles like the AGM-45 Shrike and AGM-78 Standard ARM.
-Its main use is in SEAD missions, where it targets enemy radar installations to protect friendly aircraft from radar-guided threats, making it a versatile weapon in various electronic warfare scenarios.
+Its main use is in SEAD (Suppression of Enemy Air Defense) missions, where it targets enemy radar installations to protect friendly aircraft from radar-guided threats, making it a versatile weapon in various electronic warfare scenarios.

 Since its inception, the AGM-88 HARM has proven itself in numerous military operations, consistently demonstrating its value in electronic warfare and air superiority missions.
 It was first operational with the U.S. Air Force in 1985 and has been deployed in several major conflicts, including the Gulf War, where it played a significant role in neutralizing Iraqi radar installations.
 It was also used during Operation Allied Force and other military campaigns, showcasing its reliability and effectiveness.
 The missile's success has led to its adoption by multiple nations worldwide, reflecting international trust in its capabilities and confirming its status as a staple in modern military arsenals.